 Note: Shipping Cost formula and calculations can be a little tricky so think of all the customer scenarios and choose the best shipping cost calculation.

-WooCommerce Shipping Classes by Weight
+WooCommerce Shipping Classes for Weight Based Shipping

 For creating shipping classes by weight you need to create a spreadsheet listing the weight of all the products in your WooCommerce store and cross-reference it with the shipping cost given by the Shipping service provider such as USPS service.